Department of VA Linked to Veteran Addiction Crisis

 This tragedy is happening on American soil and what is being done to stop it?

-According to the VA, Veterans who are discharged from the military for misconduct-related reasons have a drastically higher rate of homelessness.
+According to the VA, Veteran addiction causes many to get discharged from the military.
+This type of discharge is for misconduct-related reasons, which links to a drastically higher rate of homelessness.
 In addition to the large percentage of veterans experiencing homelessness, the under-diagnoses of our military service members reflects the tragic rate of suicides.

 Since 2001, more U.S. troops have died by suicide than those who have been killed in Afghanistan.

-The soldiers who’ve served in Afghanistan and Iraq are killing themselves at an unspeakably higher rate than those in any other war, where tracking of such data has taken place.
+The soldiers who’ve served in Afghanistan and Iraq are killing themselves at an unspeakably high rate.
+This is a higher rate than those in any other war, where tracking of such data has taken place.
 Per SAMHSA, more than 6,000 Afghanistan and Iraq U.S. War Veterans take their own lives each year.

 In honor of these brave men and women, the only rational move would be to provide them with the care needed to recover.
-However, hundreds of thousands of soldiers face military dismissal for combat-related issues, being denied health care and ultimately stained with dishonor.
+However, hundreds of thousands of soldiers face military dismissal for combat-related issues.
+Thus veteran addiction results in being denied health care and ultimately stained with dishonor.